 This photograph shows how the slip rings on a wind turbine were repaired in place.
 Three layers of copper were plated to resize the worn diameters and each layer was approximately 0.015″ thick.
 After dressing the plated copper deposit, a 0.005″ thick layer of silver was plated to improve conductivity.

-The current cost of corrosion to US power generation industry is estimated to reach $540bn in 2015 – and it’s mainly due to ageing equipment.
+The current cost of corrosion to US power generation industry is estimated to reach $540bn in 2015 – mainly due to ageing equipment.

 Our whitepaper examines the causes and impact of corrosion and wear on power generation equipment in the US.
 Taking an in-depth look at the challenges facing power companies, as well as the costs on these organizations and the country itself, it then moves onto the technologies and techniques used to address corrosion; namely, tank plating and selective plating.